medined/perl-5-by-example/perl_5_by_example/functions.md

 there is a limit to the number of times your program can nest functions, you should never run into this limitation unless you are working with recursive mathematical functions.

-<H3><A name="Example: Using a Private Function">Example: Using a Private
+### Example: Using a Private Function

-Function</A></H3>Occasionally, you might want to create a private function.
+Occasionally, you might want to create a private function.
 A private function is one that is only available inside the scope where it was defined.
 <P>